wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

 ## Track users as contacts

 Authenticated users are *always* tracked in Dataverse as contacts, regardless of the portal template that is used to provision the portal.
-The process is the same whether the user is external or an employee; neither it depends on the authentication method that is used.
+The process is the same whether the user is external or an employee; neither does it depend on the authentication method that is used.

 Portal users can authenticate with the following methods: